keiya01/react-performance-testing/README.md

 ## API

-If you use the API with a large component, the component's performance might be **a little slower** because we monkey patches React.
+If you use the API with a large component, the component's performance could be affected because we monkey patch React.
-Therefore, if you want to measure accurately, you should use API with **components that have one feature** like `List`, `Modal` etc.
+Therefore, if you want to measure accurately, you should use the API with **components that have one feature** like `List`, `Modal` etc.

 ### perf

 `perf` method observes your component.
-So you can get `renderCount` to count the number of renders and `renderTime` to measure render time.
+So you can get the `renderCount` to count the number of renders and `renderTime` to measure render time.

 ```js
 const { renderCount, renderTime } = perf(React);
 ```

 Note that You need to invoke the `perf` method before the `render` method is invoked.
-Additionally, You need to pass `React` to the `perf` method.
-This is because we are monkey patching `React`.
+Additionally, You need to pass `React` to the `perf` method because we are monkey patching `React`.

-**Note**: You need to wrap returned value with [wait](#wait) method.
+**Note**: You need to wrap the returned value with [wait](#wait) method.

 #### renderCount

-`renderCount` has several re-render in some component.
-You can get the number of renders like bellow.
+`renderCount` will count the number of renders.

 ```jsx
 const Component = () => <p>test</p>;